huynguy-db/arcion-docs/content/docs/source-setup/Oracle/setup-guide/oracle-pluggable-database.md

 --src-schemas ./output/oracle_schema.yaml
 ```

-In the preceeding example, we run Replicant with the following options and arguments:
+In the preceding example, we run Replicant with the following options and arguments:

 - The connection configuration files of the source and the target
 - The Extractor configuration file with the `--extractor` option